Triple Leaf Effect – Retrofit Installation

 The drawings above show single leaf (no air cavity), double leaf (like most assemblies), triple leaf, triple leaf created by using resilient clips over existing drywall, and a quadruple leaf assembly.
 In the sketch below, we show again double, triple, and quadruple leaf sound insulation for walls with varying distribution of drywall layers.

 It is not illogical to presume that the quadruple leaf block walling on the far right would block sound better than the other examples.
-After all, the sound has to go through drywall, air space, drywall, air space, drywall, air space, and then again drywall, often with insulation within each air space.
+After all, the sound has to go through drywall, air space, drywall, air space, drywall, air space, and then again drywall, often with wall sound insulation within each air space.
 In a double leaf block walling, the sound has to make it through only one air leaf space.
 While it makes sense to think that, it is, unfortunately, not the case.